gannalouis/ROS-Basics-in-5-days-Python_Noetic/README.md

 ## COURSE OUTLINE

- Markup : 1.
-A numbered list
+1. A numbered list
     1. A nested numbered list
-              2. Which is numbered
+    2. Which is numbe
 2. Which is numbered